 Nose – caramel, perhaps a hint of orange?

 Palate – this is one full and rich bourbon.
 Almost fruity, perhaps a hint of vanilla.
 You can taste the oak.
 Smooth & easy to drink, with very little burn.
-And I am sensing a sweetness that I don’t get with a lot of whiskeys, which I am attributing this to being a wheater (a bourbon were wheat is the second grain in the mash bill, after corn.)
+And I am sensing a sweetness that I don’t get with a lot of whiskeys: This is likely due to it being a wheater bourbon, one in which wheat replaces the rye as the second most common grain.

 I’m a proponent of recommending other blogs: if you like this bourbon then I suggest reading A Large Scale Tasting Of Dusty Old Weller Antiques 1998-2008 Tasted Blind & Compared With The Current Stuff., from The Coopered Tot.
 Great article!

-Old Weller Antique – known as OWA – is one of a family of wheated bourbons:
+This is one of a family of wheated bourbons from Buffalo Trace:

 W. L. Weller Special Reserve, 90 proof

 On a related note I had a great time at a whiskey tasting from Buffalo Trace Distillery.
 We tried four bourbons and two ryes: Buffalo Trace Bourbon, OWA, Eagle Rare, Sazerac Rye, Blanton’s Single Barrel Bourbon, Colonel E. H. Taylor Straight Rye, Bottled in Bond